This rich and flavorful oxtail stew is also very healthy. Enjoy it as is, or on a bed of mashed cauliflower, for the perfect comfort food meal.

 - ½ teaspoon black pepper

-- 1 tablespoon cornstarch (use organic to avoid GMOs; if Paleo, use ½ teaspoon konjac flour)
+- 1 tablespoon cornstarch (or ½ teaspoon konjac flour)

 - Place the oxtails in your slow cooker.